cannon/PointShop-Donation/README.md

 ![Total donation](http://i.imgur.com/HaXnVcG.png)

-Be remembered when you come back, see your total cumulative donation.
+Be remembered when you come back.
+See your total cumulative donation.

+---

 Note that accepting donations does come with some risk.
 Malicious/fradulent users can create chargebacks which incurr fines against you.
 This typically happens with less than %1 of payments, but nonetheless __I am not responsible for any loss or damage which may come from using this software.__ I also recommend frequently backing up your MySQL database to protect against data loss.